-Defensible space can help slow or stop the spread of wildfire and protect your home from catching fire – either from embers, direct flame contact, or radiant heat.
+Defensible space will help slow or stop the spread of wildfire and protect your home from catching fire – either from direct flame contact or radiant heat.
 Defensible space is also important to help protect firefighters when they are defending your home.

 Your home may be the most valuable investment you ever make.
 If you live in a high-risk fire hazard area, protect against the chance of losing that investment by creating defensible space and "hardening" your home with fire-resistant construction materials and design.

 Creating defensible space does not mean you need a ring of bare dirt around your home!
 Through proper planning, you can have both a beautiful landscape and a fire-safe home.

 FIRESafe MARIN recommends homeowners utilize the "Home Ignition Zone" concept to make up the required 100 feet of defensible space.

 Three zones make up the required 100 feet of defensible space.
 Zone Zero extends 0-5' from structures, including the building itself, and should be completely free of combustibles.
 Zone 1 begins 5' from your house and extends 30 feet away.
 The most aggressive clearance is required closest to the structure.
 Zone 2 lies beyond the home defense zone, extending at least 100 feet from the house or to your property line.
 Greater defense zone widths may be necessary if your home is on a steep slope or in a windswept exposure.
 The Access Zone, Zone 3, is adjacent to roads and driveways, 14' overhead and 10' from the edge of the roadway.
 Specific recommendations for each zone are described below.

 Zone Zero, sometimes referred to as the "Immediate Zone" is the area nearest your house, 0'-5', including the surfaces of the structure itself.
 There should be ZERO combustibles in this zone!
 Take steps to 'harden" your home with fire and ignition-resistant materials and design!